Fixin's for People Who Like Food

 Separate the Spatch-cocked Chicken into individual cuts or slice the Thighs into thin slices.

-Serve with Corn Tortillas and Verde Sauce.
+Serve with Corn Tortillas and use the Verde Sauce as a finishing sauce.